I was a young girl during the 1960’s and was madly in love with the crazy wild colorful fashions of the day. Bell bottoms, miniskirts, and…

 Maybe it was the hippie dippie dancers on Laugh-In that triggered my passion.
 I don’t recall.
 But, oh, how I loved those boots!
 I wanted a pair so badly, the way all children want what they want.
 Beyond reason, without cost-to-benefit analysis, without practical consideration.
-The heart’s yearning is fathomless, and fulfillment of the wish feels like a life or death matter.
+The heart’s yearning is fathomless, and fulfillment of the wish feels like a life-or-death matter.

-As it was this time.
+As it was this time, of course.

+Lucky for me, the Universe heard my prayer and decided to answer it.
+A neighborhood friend’s sister had outgrown her knee-high, white patent leather, zippered, clunky-heeled, authentic GoGo boots.
+They were in perfect condition, and she offered them to me for free.
 I was in heaven!
 I confess, they were a little bit tight on my feet, too.
 They weren’t so comfortable for walking any distance.
 But I cherished them.
 I loved wearing them around the house, playing dress-up, and just gazing at them on my closet floor.
-Those boots inspired bliss.
+Those boots were bliss.

 Meanwhile, massive riots were plaguing urban areas around the country.
 We were living outside Buffalo, New York when the 1967 riot ravaged that city.
 An organization called the “Fresh Air Fund” started soliciting suburban families to take inner city kids for a few weeks during the summer to give them a break from the violence surrounding them.
 My mom, ever the champion of underdogs and the underprivileged, happily signed up and sponsored two young children to join our family for two weeks that summer.

 It remains a conundrum to me.
-My mother is a thoroughly sweet, loving, caring human being.
+My mother is a sweet, loving, caring human being.
 I cannot explain why she felt this outright theft was justified or excusable.
 Her desire to mitigate the suffering of another child must have blinded her and superseded any concern she might have had for the suffering of her own.